 Most occupational terms are already generic, so there is no need for qualifiers like 'female academic','male nurse' or 'actress'.

-Remember also that sexual preference is not a given, so don't make assumptions.
+Remember also that sexual orientation is not a given, so don't make assumptions.
 Unless you are sure, use 'partner' rather than a gender-specific term such as 'boyfriend' or 'wife'.

 Do not default to a generic gendered pronoun like 'he' or 'she' to talk about a generic person.
 For example, do not say: